 Fasedienol (PH94B) Nasal Spray for Social Anxiety Disorder

-Fasedienol (PH94B) is a first-in-class, rapid-onset investigational pherine nasal spray with a novel proposed mechanism of action (MOA) that regulates the olfactory-amygdala neural circuits of fear and anxiety and attenuates the tone of the sympathetic autonomic nervous system, without systemic distribution, potentiation of GABA-A or direct activity on CNS neurons in the brain.
-Vistagen is developing fasedienol in a Phase 3 program for the treatment of social anxiety disorder (SAD).
-Designed for intranasal administration in low microgram doses, the proposed novel MOA of fasedienol is fundamentally differentiated from all FDA-approved approved anti-anxiety medications, including all three antidepressants approved by the U.S. Food and Drug Administration (FDA) for the treatment of SAD, as well as all benzodiazepines and beta blockers prescribed on an off-label basis.
+Vistagen’s fasedienol (PH94B) is a first-in-class, rapid-onset investigational neuroactive pherine nasal spray in Phase 3 clinical development for acute treatment of anxiety in adults with social anxiety disorder (SAD).
+Designed for intranasal administration in low microgram doses, the proposed novel mechanism of action (MOA) of fasedienol is fundamentally differentiated from all current anti-anxiety medications, including all antidepressants approved by the U.S. Food and Drug Administration (FDA) for the treatment of SAD, as well as all benzodiazepines and beta blockers prescribed for SAD on an off-label basis.

 When administered intranasally, fasedienol activates receptors of peripheral nasal chemosensory neurons connected to subsets of neurons in the olfactory bulbs that, in turn, connect to neurons in the limbic amygdala involved in the pathophysiology of SAD and potentially other anxiety and mood disorders.
 Fasedienol is pharmacologically active without requiring apparent systemic absorption and distribution of the compound to the brain to achieve its rapid-onset and short duration of anxiolytic effects.